-Yellowstone national park has the most admiring landscape among all the national park.
+Yellowstone national park has the most admiring a landscape among all the national park.
 It is famous for its thermal pools, and it attracts more than a million tourists per year.
 In this post, I have listed the best things one can do in this amazing national park.
 Yellowstone is known for its geysers, but it has quite a few other landmarks worth visiting such as the Grand Canyon of Yellowstone and Yellowstone Lake.
 You can visit my itinerary here 3-day itinerary of Yellowstone National Park.
 I would recommend at least sparing one week of your time to enjoy the beauty offered by the oldest national park in the USA.
-Following are my recommendations for must to have in your Yellowstone bucket list.
+The following are my recommendations for a must to have in your Yellowstone bucket list.

 The best things to do in Yellowstone

 Old Faithful is most popular among all geysers in Yellowstone National park.
 This geyser named after its frequent and predictable eruptions.
 For the eruption predictions, check the visitor center.
 Secure your spot by reaching to the eruption viewing area before half an hour to get a better viewing spot.
 This place gets super crowded.

 2. Mind-blowing colors of Grand Prismatic

 I call it colorful geysers.
 One must have studied in school about the prismatic effect.
 You will see the same principle in action at Grand Prismatic Spring.
 To get the best view of the spring, you need to hike to the Grand Prismatic spring overlook point.
 From the Midway geyser basin trail, you will not be able to enjoy the colors compared to the view from the overlook point.